Trust-KP/TRUST/Framework/draft/Trust_Framework_WIP.md

 The meaning of a signal depends on the configuration in which it is activated.
 A signal interpreted in isolation does not carry the same implication as the same signal interpreted alongside others.
 Combinations of signals therefore represent interaction effects rather than independent contributions.

 The selection of signals and lenses is influenced by the context of interaction.
+Activation therefore depends not only on accumulated credibility, but also on the coordination demands present within the interaction context.

 In situations where observers possess direct coordination experience, coordination signals may dominate the credibility assessment.
 In situations where such experience is absent, observers may rely more heavily on signals of realised capability, structural validation, or recognised identity.